michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

     });
  	```

-2. Inspect the map.
+2.Inspect the map.
-3. We can do better than blue pins, we will change the icons
+3.We can do better than blue pins, we will change the icons

 	1. There are two options for using different icons.
 		1. You can upload a file to use as an icon with the iconUrl function.